HowToSD/ComfyUI-Data-Analysis/docs/reference/pandas_select_rows.md

 # Pandas Select Rows
 Selects specific rows from a pandas DataFrame based on a condition.
+This node internally calls DataFrame.query().

 ## Input
 | Name | Data type |